j-sims/docker-insightiq/README.md

 - Ensure docker is operational docker -v docker ps -a
-- (optional) Download latest IIQ .sh file and replace existing in /files/ Update answerfile if needed
+- (Required) Download latest IIQ .sh file and place existing in /files/ Update answerfile if needed
 - Edit the script and update the variables as needed (Required) Change the local datastore mount path - DATASTORE='/path/to/where/you/want/the/datastore/stored'